ramon-luis/adas-kitchen/algorithm-cookbook.md

 <b>Triple-Count(A[1...n])</b> where A is <b>unsorted</b> array
 01 Merge-Sort(A)  // need to sort before we can use Binary-Search 02 tripleCount = 0
-03 for i = 1 to n-1  // loop through all pairs from left to right
-04 	for j = 2 to n
+03 for i=1 to n-1  // loop through all pairs from left to right 04 	for j=2 to n
 05 		x = A[i]
 06 		y = A[j]
 07 		z = -(x+y)  // x + y + z = 0, therefore z = -(x+y)